0xSero/partisia-docs/docs/voting-contract.md

 ## Building and testing the voting contract

 Go to the [Archive](TransferContractv3.zip).
-Download the zip-archive containing the Rust project files and the ABI generator.
+Download the zip-archive containing the Rust contract SDK, the example project files and the ABI generator.
+The contract and parts the SDK are compiled into a single WASM file while the ABI generator is a separate executable.
 The ABI generator allows you to customize the functions of the contract in accordance with your own imagination.

+### Compiling the contract

 The project contains the rust contract laid out above.
 If you are working with a WSL shell on Windows you need to extract the archive to `\\wsl$\Ubuntu\tmp\pbc-rust-wasm\`.
 To compile run the following commands after changing directory to the
 voting-contract folder: